themesberg/flowbite/content/getting-started/laravel.md

 nextLink: getting-started/symfony/
 ---

-Laravel is the most popular PHP web framework that helps you build modern web applications and API's.
+Laravel is the most popular free and open-source PHP web framework that helps you build modern web applications and API's based on a model-view-controller (MVC) programming architecture.
+It's an iteration of the [Symfony](https://flowbite.com/docs/getting-started/symfony/) framework and it's being used by millions of developers and companies around the world.

-Use the Tailwind CSS utility-first framework and UI components from Flowbite to enhance your front-end development process.
+Check out this guide to learn how to set up a new Laravel project together with Tailwind CSS and the UI components from Flowbite to enhance your front-end development workflow.

 ## Install Tailwind CSS with Laravel